 At OnGuardSafetyTraining Pty Ltd, we are committed to protecting the privacy of the users of our online program.
 We respect the privacy and confidentiality of the information provided and we choose to adhere to Australian Privacy Principles.

 Users may change their details at any time by advising us via telephone or email.
-All information offered by our users is protected by our secure server.
-This secure server is physically located in Sydney, NSW, Australia.
+All information offered by our users is protected on our secure servers.
+This secure servers are physically located in Sydney, NSW, Australia.
 Furthermore, all user data collected is secured against unauthorised use or access.

 OnGuard Safety Training Pty Ltd is committed to respecting online privacy and recognise the need for appropriate protection and management of any personally identifiable information (personal information) or sensitive information.